miroslaw-steblik/gcp-api-workflow/README.md

 Now let’s create the Cloud Function that we’ll use to run this code.
 Navigate to the [Cloud Functions](https://console.cloud.google.com/functions) and click Create Function.

 1. Add function name and choose region
-2. Add Pub/Sub as Trigger
+2. Add Pub/Sub as Trigger & create new Topic
 3. Click Next
 4. Choose Inline Edito and copy `load_gcp.py` script into `main.py`
 5. Add requirement.txt